Make Your Walls Talk Using Wood & Stone Interior Design

 Another version of wood planking is shingles.
 This interior design treatment obviously brings a lot of texture to your room but it should be used sparingly — perhaps just one wall or with very minimal accessories.

 Stone can also be applied to walls much like tile.
-But unlike tile, stone draws warmth to a room.
+But unlike tile, stone walls draws warmth to a room.
 Think how different the dining room below would look if the stone wall interior were just another painted wall.

-Stone might seem like it would be a cold feature — yet this bright and friendly bedroom again shows how painted stone can become an important and unexpected custom accent.
+Stone might seem like it would be a cold feature — yet this bright and friendly bedroom again shows how painted stone walls can become an important and unexpected custom accent.

-Stone’s versatility allows it to reach beyond traditional styles.
+Stone’s versatility allows it to reach beyond traditional interior design styles.
 Look at how this brick wall — yes, faux brick can be installed to look as if it’s “always” been there — blends easily with the living room’s contemporary furniture and accessories.

 We would love to show you how a wood or stone interior design accent wall can enhance your home’s décor.
 Please contact us for a complimentary consultation.
 And don’t forget: We are available for holiday decorating at your home or office!